More Germans employed despite fears of economy slump | DW | 30.09.2019

 Germany has marked a slight drop in unemployment despite fears of recession, with the joblessness rate dipping under 5% in September.
 German analysts worry about the fallout of Brexit and US protectionist policies.

-EU's economic powerhouse Germany reported more people were employed in September 2019 than the month before, with unemployment dropping from 5.1% in August to 4.9% according to figures announced on Monday.
+The EU's economic powerhouse Germany reported that unemployment dropped from 5.1% in August to 4.9% according to figures announced on Monday.

 The unusually strong figures came as a surprise to most analysts.
 The nation's economy contracted by 0.1% in this year's second quarter and experts believe data will show an additional slowdown between July and September.
 With the slump continuing throughout two consecutive quarters, the country would enter technical recession.